benfoxall/AV/index.md

 And that's about it.

-Web Audio isn't some black box, you can easily link it with whatever framework, or UI that you've built (whether you should, is an entirely different question).
+Web Audio isn't some black box, you can easily link it with whatever framework, or UI that you've built (whether you should is an entirely different question).

-And if anyone ever asks you "could you turn this SVG into a musical instrument" you don't have to stare blankly at them anymore.
+And if anyone ever asks you "could you turn this SVG into a musical instrument?" you don't have to stare blankly at them anymore.

 ---